paepcke/ElephantCallAI/src/embedded/README.md

 NVIDIA has a forum page detailing how to get some necessary PyTorch dependencies.
 See `https://forums.developer.nvidia.com/t/pytorch-for-jetson-version-1-8-0-now-available/72048`.

+Note: When running the Jetson, you can use the command `$ sudo nvpmodel -m 1` to turn off two of its 4 CPU cores to save power.
+This is not recommended for development with USB peripherals and monitors connected, though.
+Use `$sudo nvpmodel -m 0` to restore the Jetson to full-power mode.
+These changes persist across reboots.

 ## Model Constraints

 The following details constrain models to the existing codebase, but modification of the codebase